-The central community hub for all residents in Area B will be the lobby, pool, and fitness center.
+The central community hub for all residents in the existing Residences at Bella Terra (Subarea B.1)in Area B-will be the lobby, pool, and fitness center.
 Within this area will be a resort style pool, spa court, and community lawn.
 This area will include a detailed pool deck with bands and fields of decorative tile or stone, a decorative iron pool fence and a variety of seating such as cabanas, chairs and tables, and lounges.
 The formal lawn would also accommodate individual family picnics, sunbathing and community gatherings such as holiday events like a Fourth of July barbeque.